Online Linear Programming: Dual Convergence, New Algorithms, and Regret Bounds: Learning Algorithms for OLP

 \begin{theorem} With the online policy $\bm{\pi}_2$ specified by Algorithm \ref{alg:IDLA},

 \end{theorem} Theorem \ref{Algo1} tells that the policy incurs a worst-case regret of $O(\sqrt{n} \log n)$.
 Its proof relies on an analysis of the three components in the regret bound in Theorem \ref{representation}.
 The summation $\sum_{t=1}^{\tau_{\bar{a}}} \|\p_t-\p^*\|_2^2$ can be analyzed by the dual convergence result.
-Specifically, the dual price $\bm{p}_{t_k}$ in Algorithm \ref{alg:IDLA} is computed based on a $t$-sample approximation to the stochastic program (\ref{asymProblem}), and therefore Theorem \ref{expectation} can be employed to upper bound the distance $\|\p_{t_k}-\p^*\|_2^2$.
+Specifically, the dual price $\bm{p}_{t_k}$ in Algorithm \ref{alg:IDLA} is computed based on a $t_k$-sample approximation to the stochastic program (\ref{asymProblem}), and therefore Theorem \ref{expectation} can be employed to upper bound the distance $\|\p_{t_k}-\p^*\|_2^2$.
 It reiterates the importance of studying the dual convergence and expressing the approximation error in L$_2$ distance.
-The two components related to the stopping time and remaining constraints are studied based on a careful analysis of the process $\bm{b}_t$.
+The two components related to the stopping time and remaining resources are studied based on a careful analysis of the process $\bm{b}_t$.
 The detailed proof can be found in Section \ref{AsqrtT}.
-Notably, though Algorithm \ref{alg:IDLA} seems to focus on the learning of the optimal dual price, the bottleneck of the algorithm performance -- as shown earlier in Table \ref{tab:summary_proof} -- lies in the control of constraint consumption.
-Our next algorithm improves this aspect by dynamically factoring the remaining constraint level into the computing of the dual price.